zemaciel/project-01/README.md

 I have tested the site on Chrome and Firefox on desktop computers with different screen sizes ( 27" and 13") on Chrome and Firefox on Android phones and also using google dev tools.
 While developing this site, I encountered a series of hurdles, which are understandable as this is the first time I've coded a website.
 Positioning and media queries were challenges that consumed more time than I had imagined.
 And finding small mistakes in the code was a big task as well.
 One of the problems that took most of my time was fixing the footer position to keep it at the bottom of the page at all times.
-For that, the best alternative I found was using "[display flex](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)".
+For that, the best alternative I found was "[flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)".
 Display flex was also the solution to centre the items inside the content of the footer.

 To display the hikes as cards on the hike.html page, ["display grid"](https://www.w3schools.com/css/css_grid.asp) was the chosen solution.